Spirits maker Diageo restarts capital return plan after strong recovery

-(Reuters) - Diageo is expecting organic operating profit growth of at least 14% in the current fiscal year, the spirits maker said on Wednesday, while restarting its capital return plan following a strong recovery led by North America.
+Diageo (DGE.L) is expecting organic operating profit growth of at least 14% in the current fiscal year, the spirits maker said on Wednesday, while restarting its capital return plan following a strong recovery led by North America.

 The UK-listed company, which makes Johnnie Walker whisky and Tanqueray gin, started the second part of its capital-return plan of up to 1 billion pounds ($1.41 billion) and expects to buy back shares starting today, it said, after pausing it last year because of the COVID-19 crisis.